TBD54566975/ssi-service/doc/howto/wellknown.md

 ## Background

-A [DID Configuration Resource](https://identity.foundation/.well-known/resources/did-configuration/) provides proof of a bi-directional relationship between the controller of an origin and a DID via cryptographically verifiable signatures that are linked to a DID's key material.
+A [DID Configuration Resource](https://identity.foundation/.well-known/resources/did-configuration/) provides proof of a bi-directional relationship between the controller of a web domain and a DID via cryptographically verifiable signature, associated with a DID's key material.

 ## Steps